zhew9/wap-gcp-analytics-sandbox/README.md

 ### Original Motivations:

-I originally built this pipeline for my own Proof-of-Concepts on GCP, most recent of which was for testing a form of Write-Audit-Publish using Blue Green Deployment approach for View layer promotion for BigQuery* (hence the project name BlueGreenPrint).
+I originally built this pipeline for my own Proof-of-Concepts on GCP, most recent of which was for testing a form of Write-Audit-Publish using a Blue Green Deployment approach for cloning incremental tables and promoting sources for downstream View layers in BigQuery* (hence the project name BlueGreenPrint).

 But I thought it might be useful to other data professionals or enthusiasts in the community, either as a ready-to-go usable dev pipeline or as a learning resource.